tscully49/Operating-Systems/README.md

 to create a tag of your current commit, and push it to github with

 	git push origin <TAG>

+###/!\ WARNING /!\

+Be wary of force pushing!
+Changing your commit history can be dangerous, especially when working in teams.
+Rewriting history that has already been submitted may cause future submissions to be rejected!

 ##Updating Your Submission:

 If you want to update your tagged version, first delete old tag with